 Jaqueline was a very kind and friendly host.
 The breakfast was great and the house and the room beautiful.

 Amazing hosts, very friendly and helpful.
 Beautiful house worth admiring and great location to explore the City with free and easy parking in front of the house.
 Breakfast is delicious and room is comfy.
 Wish I was still there.
 Definitely recommend, better than a 5 star guest house!

 Although for family reasons we actually couldn't go to Cork at the last minute, I know from my conversations with Jacqueline that we would have had a fantastic time staying with her.
 We can't wait until hopefully we will be down sometime during the first half of 2015.

 Jacqueline was an amazing host, her house is just beautiful and the room I stayed was very comfortable.
 She did everything to help and I loved the experience.
 Would recommend anybody staying there.

-Jacqueline is an artist-designer, who also rents holiday cottages in County Kerry, and Philip is a freelance journalist and English language teacher.
+Jacqueline is an artist-designer, who also rents holiday cottages in County Kerry, and Philip is a freelance journalist and writer.
 We both greatly enjoy travelling and look forward to hosting fellow travellers.